Most people think that vizslas are malnourished or weak at first glance.

 Top 5 Ingredients: 1.
 Lamb, 2.
 Sweet Potatoes, 3.
 Lentils, 4.
 Canola Oil, 5.
 Potatoes

 Taste of the Wild has especially created the Sierra Mountain formula for canines with high protein requirements and sensitive stomachs.
-It uses roasted lamb as the primary source of protein due to its nutrient density and allergy-free status.
-Sweet potatoes and lentils are utilized as carb sources because of their easy digestibility.
+It uses roasted lamb as the primary source of protein because of its nutrient density and allergy-free status.
+Sweet potatoes and lentils provide carb sources because of their easy digestibility.

 Additionally, the formula has a 15% fat content and is rich in essential fatty acids, so your dog’s coat stays in optimal condition.
 It also contains numerous micronutrients, including K9 strain probiotics that improve gut health and nutrient absorption.
-Most micros are sourced from real fruits, and minerals are chelated to increase their digestibility and health benefits.
+Most micronutrients come from real fruits, and minerals are chelated to increase their digestibility and health benefits.

 2. American Journey Salmon & Sweet Potato Recipe Grain-Free Dry Dog Food